justinpombrio/cs2951y-reading-notes/reactions.md

 Again, while they are presented as misconceptions, a lot of the things that students think the computer will do would---excluding the infeasible ones---would make for a reasonable programming language.

+# 3-23-17

+### Question

+Page 42: how were metacognitive skills measured?

+### Disagreement

+Most of the results seem explainable by "everyone rates themselves as 60th percentile until proven otherwise".

+### Interest

+The paper showed a couple notable things:

+- Predictions 1&2: the incompetant can't judge their own or other people's ability well (not terribly surprising).
+- Prediction 3: the incompetant don't learn anything from viewing others' answers, but the competent do.
+- Prediction 4: training helps self-assesment.

+Big warning: notice that most of the data is insignificant.
+E.g., don't read too much into the flow of the line graphs.

+## 4-3-17

+### Disagreement: Garner's Code Completion

+I don't see an actual argument that *program completion* is a good way to teach.
+The relevent parts of the approach seem to be (i) preventing students from copy-pasting, and (ii) debugging support.
+Also, where did the story of how the student learned to program come from?
+It was filled with what appear to be gueses about his state of mind.

+### Surprise: Denny et al. on Parsons Problems

+This paper argues against code tracing.
+Student: "In the real world, you wouldn't trace the numbers, you'd run the program."

+Come to think of it, I'm not sure how I reason about programs as I write them, but I'm pretty sure it doesn't look like code tracing.
+The students don't seem to think it's a natural thing to do, either.
+Is there another way to teach reasoning about programs?
+Perhaps it looks more like plan composition, but reading rather than writing?

+### Question: Parson on Parsons Problems

+A lot of these focused on "activity diagrams" (i.e., flowcharts?).
+This seems like an approach to teaching state, which is known to be very difficult to teach: does it work at all?

+### Parson's Programming Puzzles

+This addresses a concern I've had about Htdp: it starts off slowly and in rote.
+Do students find it boring?
+(OK: reading further, it doesn't help teach syntax at all.)

+This approach has the advantage of teaching *parts* of programming, reducing the overwhelming number of things beginning students need to deal with at once (syntax, planning, debugging).

+14/17: provide more detail about the errors made.

+Is there knowledge about how useful "activity diagrams" (flowcharts) are for understanding state?

+### Evaluating a New Exam Question: Parsons Problems

+Nearly as much correlation between tracing & writing code as Parson's and writing code (0.37 vs 0.53).

+"Indications of structure can be used to make an 'easier' problem on an exam." - is this just introducing a side-channel to figuring out the answers?

+Student: "In the real world, you wouldn't trace the numbers, you'd run the program."

+### The Code Mangler: Evaluating Coding Ability Without Writing any Code

+Is speed and consistency really the best metric for grading?